eldoy/sirloin/README.md

   // Unordered, the next line happens immediately client.send({ hello: 'send'})

-  // With promise, the next line happens after when this is done await client.send({ hello: 'promise'})
+  // With promise, the next line happens after this is done await client.send({ hello: 'promise'})

   // With callback, the next line happens immediately